weeblrpress/clearstatus/README.md

 `current_severity` is used when an event is `in_progress`. `max_severity` will be used when the event is resolved to indicate what the worst state of operation was.
 Typically, while an event is in progress, you will first set `current_severity` to `down`.
 Then as you make progress towards resolution then maybe you can change the state to `disturbed` or `monitoring` after you think the problem is solved but you are monitoring to be sure it does not come back.
 Once the problem is fully solved, you can set its `status` option to `resolved`.
 That's when we'll use the `max_severity` as it is important to remember the system was down, even though the last severity level displayed may have been `disrupted` or `monitoring` only.

+- `resolved_on`: an optional date and time.
+Required when an event has been marked as `resolved` in its `status` field.

+- `affected`: a list of components that are affected by the event.
+Add one component per line and use exactly the same name you used on your configuration file.

+- `body`: the body of the event is just a plain text you can write to describe it.
+You can add to, remove from or update that text to your liking using markdown for nicer formatting.

 ## Getting started (manual setup)

 Assuming you are familiar with git and/or Hugo, you may prefer to setup ClearStatus using a local git repo and then possibly host your status page elsewhere than Netlify.